fscorrupt/awesome-stars/README.md

 - [macr0dev/Audiobooks.bundle](https://github.com/macr0dev/Audiobooks.bundle) - Plex metadata scraper for Audiobooks
 - [tfeldmann/organize](https://github.com/tfeldmann/organize) - The file management automation tool.
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
-- [Kometa-Team/Overlay-Reset](https://github.com/Kometa-Team/Overlay-Reset) - Python3 Script to Remove all Overlays Generated by Plex Meta Manager.
+- [Kometa-Team/Overlay-Reset](https://github.com/Kometa-Team/Overlay-Reset) - Python3 Script to Remove all Overlays Generated by Kometa.
 - [Kometa-Team/ImageMaid](https://github.com/Kometa-Team/ImageMaid) - Python 3 Script for Cleaning Up Images in Plex
 - [rommapp/romm](https://github.com/rommapp/romm) - A beautiful, powerful, self-hosted rom manager
 - [zuruoke/watermark-removal](https://github.com/zuruoke/watermark-removal) - a machine learning image inpainting task that instinctively removes watermarks from image indistinguishable from the ground truth image